 Coming from a country like India, I have been instilled with rich culture and tradition.
 When I first arrived at EF Academy, I was a bit concerned about losing touch with my roots as I got more and more involved with the American way of life.
 But, as it turns out, I was able to spread my culture far more than I had expected and I didn’t lose touch with my origins.
 I made this happen by being candid and open about where I’m coming from.

 Having conversations with friends about how things are like back home, the differences in our cultures and sharing anecdotes from my childhood, all contributed to my multicultural experience.
 In this way, I was able to get familiar with the customs and traditions of my friends, as well as spreading my own.
 In addition to that, I made it a point to share some of the spicy Indian noodles that I’m always loaded on with my roommates and friends.
 This has made my experience at EF much more inclusive and wholesome.

 Home country: Italy

 Even if I am Italian and I love my country, I also proudly recognize myself as Sardinian.
 Sardinia is the second biggest Italian island, and its culture and history may sometimes differ from the rest of the country.
-Every time that I have been asked about my culture by my peers, I always like starting my description of Sardinia joking with the ‘real’ stereotype that we have 3 million sheep in our island, almost 3 for each inhabitant.
+Every time that I have been asked about my culture by my peers, I always like starting my description of Sardinia joking with the ‘real’ stereotype that we have three million sheep in our island, almost three for each inhabitant.

 However, the next step is always to show them pictures of the beautiful coasts and beaches of Sardinia.
 Everyone is always amazed by these pictures that can only in part describe the charm of these places.
-As soon as possible, I always try to share with them some of the food that I regularly receive from home (you know Italian mums).
+As soon as possible, I always try to share with them some of the food that I regularly receive from home (you know, Italian moms).
 It is particularly satisfying to see how something that we consider as ordinary can be so special for someone else.